rdpoor/mu/README.md

   be an error or expand automatically?
 * Abstract out common elements of a single-input stream, make into a generic super class.
-* Create a Sequencer stream and a test file.
 * When do we release resources?
 Do we need a Transport.pause() method distinct from Transport.stop()?
 * Add command line parsing such as argp.h